 Febreze makes me sneeze.
 I’m also so allergic to Glade plug-ins.
 So, I boarded the essential oils train.
 My goal was to get my house to smell less like my pup and more like a spa.

 Naturally, I had to get a diffuser.

-With more than 33,000 reviews (yes, you read that correctly), a 4.4-star rating and prices normally starting at $16, Amazon’s top-rated essential oil diffuser went straight into my shopping cart.
-Two days later, the Urpower 2nd Version Essential Oil Diffuser was on my doorstep.
+With more than 26,000 near-perfect 5-star reviews and a $20 price tag, Amazon’s top-rated essential oil diffuser went straight into my shopping cart.
+Two days later, the Urpower Essential Oil Diffuser was on my doorstep.

 It's small and easy to set up.

 The diffuser's assembly is so simple, you could do it in the dark — which is good since the tiny instruction booklet can be hard to read.

 It's basically two pieces of plastic and a cord in a sleek, Japanese-inspired design.
-I got the $22 brown faux-wood model.
+I got the brown faux-wood model.
 It’s small enough you can mistake it for a coffee mug.
-Urpower's product description compares it to the size of an iPhone 6.
+Urpower's product description compares it to the size of an iPhone X.

 It diffuses essential oils for hours.